-The WLSEEs will also be trained to lobby on regional and national platforms and networks so they can push local and national authorities to take measures to support sustainable energy enterprises, for example the reduction of taxes on the importation of sustainable energy products.
+The women will also be trained to lobby on regional and national platforms and networks so they can push local and national authorities to support sustainable energy enterprises, for example through the reduction of taxes on the importation of sustainable energy products.

 Measures taken by local and national authorities to ease WLSEEs' work will contribute to make this increase sustainable, as will awareness-raising work on the added value of sustainable energy which will boost consumers’ demand.